ramsesm2071/sep10-freedom-project/blog/entry01.md

 In the end, I’m really excited to work on my project about music and how technology impacts the industry.
 It all started with my passion for music, which has been a significant part of my life and a great way for me to relieve stress.
 Through this project, I’ve learned a lot about how technology helps artists create and share their work, as well as the challenges they face, such as fair compensation.
 I find it fascinating how tools like DAWs (Digital Audio Workstations) have transformed the way music is produced and experienced, which has inspired me to explore making music myself and consider a career path that includes music.

 ## Next Steps
+I look forward to continuing my research on how technology impacts music and exploring the various tools that artists use to create.
+I’m excited to learn more about the innovations in music production, understand the challenges artists face, and discover how I can apply this knowledge to my own creative journey.

 [Next](entry02.md)